jmontleon/pixelbook-fedora/README.md

 1. `sudo dnf -y install pixelbook-scripts` if you haven't already
 1. Add yourself to the input group: `sudo usermod -aG input $USER`
 1. Set up a keyboard shortcut up to run `/usr/bin/pixelbook-keyboard-backlight` when you press `ctrl+space`.

+## Orientation
+1. `sudo dnf -y install pixelbook-udev pixelbook-scripts` if you haven't already
+1. `sudo dnf -y update kernel` to get a pixelbook kernel with the sensor modules enabled.
+1. `sudo systemctl enable acpid`
+1. Gnome handles screen orientation automatically.
+1. For others a script `pixelbook-display-orientation` is available in the `pixelbook-scripts` package that can be set to start at login.
+1. The touchpad is not currently turning off automatically as it should, but we can monitor tablet mode with acpid and do it ourselves.
+1. Set up a `/usr/bin/pixelbook-disable-tablet-touchpad` to run automatically at login.
+This is required for Gnome as well.
+1. reboot

 ## Touchpad
 I like Tapping to click and no tapping to drag.
 While this can be enabled in the Xfce touchpad settings I was unable to disable tapping to drag.
 To disable it I created an xorg.conf file as root and rebooted.
 With Gnome you can do both from the control center, I believe.